sidebet-xyz/betting-exchange-contracts/README.md

 # TestingBettingExchangeToken

 ## Overview
-The `TestingBettingExchangeToken` is a smart contract built on the Rootstock testnet, and it's designed to facilitate betting activities in the Bitcoin ecosystem.
-This contract lets users engage in various stages of betting including creating, accepting, and settling bets.
+The `TestingBettingExchangeToken` is a smart contract constructed on the Rootstock testnet.
+Its primary function is to streamline betting activities within the Bitcoin ecosystem, allowing users to create, accept, and settle bets seamlessly.

 ## Table of Contents
 - [Features](#features)